A Philip K. Dick Award Nominee

-In this second dystopian legal thriller from the author of the acclaimed The Rule of Capture and Tropic of Kansas, defense lawyer Donny Kimoe juggles two intertwined cases whose outcomes will determine the course of America’s future—and his own.
+In this second dystopian legal thriller from the author of the acclaimed Rule of Capture and Tropic of Kansas, lawyer Donny Kimoe juggles two intertwined cases whose outcomes will determine the course of America’s future—and his own.

 In the aftermath of a second American revolution, peace rests on a fragile truce.
 The old regime has been deposed, but the ex-president has vanished, escaping justice for his crimes.
 Some believe he is dead.
 Others fear he is in hiding, gathering forces.
 As the factions in Washington work to restore order, Donny Kimoe is in court to settle old scores—and pay his own debts come due.